Connect with over 2,000 popular apps and software to improve productivity and automate workflowsSee all integrations

 We’ll get to marketing automation next, but it’s a good idea to involve everyone in planning the promotional campaign too, especially the presenter.

 Whether you’re looking for an online form builder, product management tools, or webinar recording software, having the right tools is key.
 After you decide on the topic for your video, it’s time to turn your focus to finding software.

 There are two areas to cover: marketing automation and your webinar platform.
 Let's start with marketing.
 This includes making a video landing page, taking bookings, keeping in touch with your attendees and promoting your event.

 To decide how you’ll use marketing automation, revisit your team’s goals.
 Now is time to think about how people will register for your live event, what information you want to learn from the attendees, and how you intend on capturing it.

 On a limited budget?
 Check out this article on how to market an event without paying a cent.

-Depending on your focus areas your marketing efforts will change.
+Your marketing efforts will change depending on your focus areas.
 For example, you might want to pass leads along to your sales team to use it for an email campaign aimed at attendees.
 You could use a tool like Demio to automate this process.

 Some prominent marketing automation tools include: